What Happens After Immediate Jeopardy Citation?

 Removing the jeopardy tag is known as “abating the jeopardy.”
 In order to achieve this, you will need to submit a written Allegation of Compliance that the Immediate Jeopardy has been removed.
 Your submission must include a detailed plan of action recounting how and when the citation was removed.
 Try to do this before the surveyor leaves your facility.
 A full plan of correction still has to be completed and implemented.

-As such, once the immediate and serious threat has been removed and poses no more risk to the residents, then you can allege that the Immediate Jeopardy has been removed.
+As such, once the immediate and serious threat has been removed and poses no more risk to the residents, then you can allege that the Immediate Jeopardy has been removed After Immediate Jeopardy Citation.

 Can I appeal the Immediate Jeopardy citation?

-Appeals are appropriate in cases of Immediate Jeopardy.
+Appeals are appropriate after Immediate Jeopardy Citation.
 You can appeal the underlying deficiency named in the citation, just as you would any other deficiency through the informal dispute resolution process, and also through the formal appeal process to an administrative law judge.
 In addition, when an Immediate Jeopardy is cited, you are allowed to dispute the severity level as well through the appeals process.

 Don't forget to check out our Guide to Mitigating Immediate Jeopardy Risks!